BaptisteRoseau/BestPractices/README.md

 The codes contain a trigram for the main topic, a letter for a category and an index.

 Example: `CODN001` refers to the first (`001`) advice of the Naming section (`N`) of the Code topic (`COD`).

+## Warnings

+- __No rule is absolute.__ These rules are __guidelines__, it is up to the developer and his team to decide if they should be applied or not.
+- This project is in continuous _Work In Progress_.

 ## Table Of Content